 Kimie and Sebastian were making sticks from interlocking cubes and lining them up.
 Can they make their lines the same length?
 Can they make any other lines?

 If you count from 1 to 20 and clap more loudly on the numbers in the two times table, as well as saying those numbers loudly, which numbers will be loud?

 Arrange any number of counters from these 18 on the grid to make a rectangle.
 What numbers of counters make rectangles?
 How many different rectangles can you make with each number of counters?

 Investigate the smallest number of moves it takes to turn these mats upside-down if you can only turn exactly three at a time.

 Use the interactivities to complete these Venn diagrams.

-Can you work out how to balance this equaliser?
-You can put more
+Can you work out some different ways to balance this equation?

 Mr Gilderdale is playing a game with his class.
 What rule might he have chosen?
 How would you test your idea?